Last Updated on February 19, 2021 by Dani

 Newport Beach stands for the quintessential SoCal lifestyle with its beautiful 8-mile coastline, many healthy dining options, marine life galore, and the laid-back way of life Southern California is known for.
 The combination of surf vibes, luxury shopping, glamorous villas, dive-bars and historic cottages is what makes this small coastal town unique and what makes it attractive to vacationers from the U.S. and beyond.

 Newport Beach real estate has always been sought after, because of the city’s excellent geographical features (right on the Pacific Coast Highway and the beach, and the city of Irvine just a short drive away) and its strong economy, which means home prices are quite steep, topping a million dollars more often than not.
 The city’s got the nickname “Millionaire’s Playground” for a reason!
-Because of the abundance of luxury homes, Newport Beach attracts many elite investors, which means you can expect high appreciation rates, i.e. a steady increase of the value of the investment property..
+Because of the abundance of luxury homes, Newport Beach attracts many elite investors, which means you can expect high appreciation rates, i.e. a steady increase of the value of the investment property.
 Commercial development in Newport Beach is strong, and in addition to wealthy retirees the city attracts young high-earning professionals who usually rent initially, which is why rental units are in demand.
+Newport Beach is perfect for you if you are wondering where to buy a rental property in California.
 Investors can expect a solid return on rental units and vacation homes alike, and thanks to the sunny SoCal climate, many investors end up using the property as their retirement home at some point.

 2 North County San Diego